How do Into Film Clubs work?

 1 October - 1 November

 National Schools Partnership and Into Film with Pathé launch A United Kingdom: The Power of Unity.
-This inspirational, free educational resource uses the brand new film A United Kingdom, released in cinemas on 25th November, to help young people, aged 11-18, discover the power that unity has to transform societies and shape British values.
+This inspirational, free educational resource uses the brand new film A United Kingdom to help young people, aged 11-18, discover the power that unity has to transform societies and shape British values.

 This flexible resource, which supports the PSHE/LLW/PSE/Health & Wellbeing and History curricula, as well as SMSC education, will immerse students in the post-war period of the British Empire in Africa, while bringing into focus the contemporary relevance of the story.
 They will build empathy with the film's key characters, discover what shaped their views and actions, and reflect on how British values have developed to include tolerance and respect for cultural diversity and interracial relationships.